informalsystems/quint/doc/design-principles.md

    - There is a clean separation between expressions of different modes: stateless, state, action, and temporal.
-   - Updates to state variables are labelled as assignments: `x <- e`.
+   - Updates to state variables are labelled as assignments: `x' = e`.
    - Recursive operators and functions are removed in favor of well-known concepts such as `filter`, `map`, and `fold`.
    - Module imports and instances in Quint look similar to state-of-the-art